JuliaEditorSupport/Julia-sublime/README.md

 ### Custom colors

 The default colors are chosen to satisfy most people.
 However, you might prefer to highlight types and function calls in different colors.
 This can be achieved by modifying the color associated with the syntax scope `variable.function` in your color scheme.
-Similarly for macros etc. Use the shortcut `Ctrl + Shift + Alt + P` to find out what syntax scope is applied to a certain character.
+Similarly for macros etc. Use the shortcut `ctrl+shift+alt+p` to find out what syntax scope is applied to a certain character.

+## Contributing

+- Run the `build` command (`ctrl+shift+b`) on the [`syntax_test_julia.jl`](https://github.com/JuliaEditorSupport/Julia-sublime/blob/master/syntax_test_julia.jl) file.
+- Keep the tests updated.
+Fixed issues should generally get a test.